courtneygives/Ticket-Manager/README.md

 #Weekend Assignment

-In this weekend assignment you will br creating a ticket management sysystem using the MEAN Stack with the option to swap out AngularJS with jQuery.
+In this weekend assignment you will be creating a ticket management system using the MEAN Stack with the option to swap out AngularJS with jQuery.
 If you choose to use AngularJS, your controllers should use the '[controller as](https://docs.angularjs.org/api/ng/directive/ngController)' syntax.
 Your app's index.html should load with a series of inputs with the following fields:

 * Name (String)
 * Type (String)